Home Analysis Services Resources Contact About

 Variance averaging

 is averaging the error variance for genes with similar average expression level (=intensity).
 Variance averaging is a method for stabilizing t- or F-statistics in microarray experiments with a small number of replications.
 Error variance often depends on the average intensity of genes (usually it increases as intensity decreases).
 Thus, variance should be averaged only for genes with similar intensity.
-First genes are sorted according to their average intensity, and then the average error variance is estimated in a sliding window of 500 or 1000 genes.
-We do not recommend to reduce the size of sliding window below 500.
-Some genes may have unusually high error variance because of outlier values.
-To avoid the effect of these genes on the averaged error variance, it is better to remove 1% or 5% top values of error variances before averaging.
-Average error variance can be used in ANOVA instead of the actual error variance, or it can be combined with the actual error variance according to error model.
+First, genes are sorted according to their average intensity, and then the average error variance is estimated in a sliding window of 500 or 1000 genes.
+We do not recommend reducing the size of sliding window below 100.
+Some genes may have unusually high error variance because of outlier values or unique biological variability.
+To avoid the effect of these genes on the average error variance, it makes sense removing 1% or 2% top values of error variances before averaging.
+Average error variance can be combined with the actual error variance according to the error model.

 VRML